valstat/valstat-rfc/README.md

 [This](https://github.com/DBJDBJ/metastate) is a repository hosting a development of the standard (ISO) C++ proposal ID: P2192

-- Here we have a folder with a number of [supporting documents](./supporting_documents/)
+- Here we also have a folder with a number of [supporting documents](./supporting_documents/)
 - Including a [folder with various pieces of information](./kb_documents/) ready to be included and reused in some larger documents.

 ### Contact